CHARLOTTE – "It's not whether you win or lose; it's how you play the game."

 KICKING THEMSELVES: Special teams were an area of concern much of last season, and the preseason opener did little to change that.

 Some of the problems against Baltimore were familiar, like a long punt return allowed by a Panthers unit that was 29th in the NFL in that category in 2009.
-Some were new, like
+Some were new, like John Kasay missing a PAT and Jason Baker dropping the snap on a field goal attempt.

 The problems in placekicking appear to be an anomaly.
 Against the Jets, the Panthers hope to take a step toward making the problems in other special teams situations go away as well.